-Slack is opening the door for nonprofits to find success, truly embracing “work from anywhere, collaborate from everywhere”.
-With the ability to consolidate information from multiple sources and collaborate with internal and external users, Slack has become a new digital headquarter for your organization.
-The addition of new Slack apps, such as Case Management, will now enable users to collaborate and manage their data—all in one place.
+That’s why one of the most exciting announcements at Dreamforce included a deeper dive into Slack for nonprofits.
+Slack is helping nonprofits find success with the “work from anywhere, collaborate from everywhere” approach.
+With the ability to consolidate information from multiple sources and collaborate with internal and external users, Slack has become a new digital headquarters.
+The addition of new Slack apps such as case management enables users to collaborate and manage their data—all in one place.

-3) Constituent centricity
+3) Constituent centricity through digital engagement

-This idea isn’t new but remains the north star when it comes to operating a successful nonprofit.
-We heard a lot about how relationship-based fundraising and engagement enables nonprofits to double down on high-touch fundraising, like major gifts and vehicles of giving (i.e. cryptocurrency, donor advised fund) to improve retention rates.
+This idea isn’t new but remains a top priority for successful nonprofits in 2022.
+“We heard a lot about how relationship-based fundraising and engagement enables nonprofits to double down on high-touch fundraising,” says our nonprofit Principal Strategist, Emily Eakin.
+“This includes major gifts and vehicles of giving like cryptocurrency and donor-advised funds that can help improve retention rates.”

 Check out our customer story where Leukemia & Lymphoma Society leveraged Marketing Cloud to increase fundraising efforts by 52%.

 It’s important to earn the trust of your stakeholders.
 That means establishing transparency around the decisions your nonprofit makes and how funds are spent.
 The best way to demonstrate this is with data-informed decisions, making it one of our top trends for nonprofits to watch.